-The better strimmers feature a handlebar style setup which allows you to evenly distribute weight across both arms.
-Each model should come with a harness too which assists with increased control when using your strimmer.
+The better grass strimmers feature a handlebar style setup which allows you to evenly distribute weight across both arms.
+Each model should come with a shoulder harness too which assists with increased control when using your strimmer.

 Petrol strimmers typically weigh in at around 10-12kg when full of fuel.
 This isn’t a lot of weight but can take a while to get use to if you have never used a strimmer before.

 Newer models are designed to be lightweight and easier to control but you should always use the supplied harness.
 This straps the strimmer to your torso, taking much of the weight off your arms so you can control it better.

 Safety is the number one priority so never persevere if you’re finding using your petrol grass trimmer to be too difficult.